ilyaperepelitsa/CV/README.md

 clock of its basic functionality and have some fun with custom increasing decay transformations with basic javascript arrays.
 It was great to practice both array maths and see it manifest itself visually (visual manifestation of math yay).
 Smallest wave is seconds, biggest - hours.
-You ca
+You can view it by

 ### GIS Projects